Overview – What is the difference between de novo genome sequencing and genome re-sequencing?

 Products related to de novo genome sequencing and genome re-sequencing

 Do you want to be the first to sequence the genome of your organism of interest?
-Guaranteed results with fast turnaround times are now available with our INVIEW De Novo Genome product.
+Contact us.

 Does the reference genome sequence of your model organism already exist?
 Then perform comparative analysis with our INVIEW Resequencing product and benefit from the combination of library preparation, sequencing and expert BioIT analysis to get top-quality sequencing data.